jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/push-contacts-mobile-picketlink-secured/README.md

 #### 0. Prerequisites

-The Unified Push Server must be running before the application is deployed to ensure that it successfully registers with the Unified Push Server on deployment.
+The Unified Push Server OpenShift instance must be running before the application is deployed to ensure that it successfully registers with the Unified Push Server on deployment.

 #### 1. Deploy for Testing